-- Madusa- peel out three flashbacks/flying mat slams, missile drop kick, german suplex.
+- Madusa- kip out, three flashbacks/flying mat slams, missile drop kick, German suplex.

 - Goldberg typically finished a match by dazing his opponent, going to the opposite corner to wait, hit The Spear, then pick the stunned foe back up for a Jackhammer.
 Given that he did that last move on The Big Show and Mark Henry (both super-heavyweights), that was really all he needed.

 - As a face, Eddie Guerrero would either dodge a corner charge or hit a spinning headscissor takedown, then follow up with the Three Amigos and the Frog Splash.

 - Roman Reigns has 4 moves of doom.
 Stiff uppercuts in the corner, running dropkick to the head from outside the ring, Superman Punch, Spear.